On Corona/Covid-19, herd immunity and WELLBY tradeoffs: key predictions and numbers

 So with the SK model one also extends the economic and social pain into the future.
 As I will show later on, the costs of doing so, however you want to put it (lives, healthy years, or happy years), far outweigh the benefits.

 Then the herd immunity route.
-As hinted at before, one can do “stupid herd immunity” and can do “smart herd immunity”.
+As hinted at before, one can do “stupid herd immunity” and one can do “smart herd immunity”.
 Stupid herd immunity could for instance be achieved very quickly by deliberately infecting the 70% healthiest part of the whole population.
-This can be done quickly, but would probably have a rather large death toll as not everyone who seems healthy actually is all that healthy, and infecting people deliberately involves more risks than mild infection levels, which are often good enough to get an immune response.
+This can be done quickly by giving lots of people a nasal spray, but would probably have a rather large death toll as not everyone who seems healthy actually is all that healthy, and infecting people deliberately involves more risks than mild infection levels, which are often good enough to get an immune response.

 Smart herd immunity can be achieved by actively encouraging the healthy part of the “high contact” part of the population to mingle in large crowds with each other, such as basically happens naturally in dense cities anyway.
 People know themselves whether they are high-contact people, but you could also target particular professions.
 They include the frequent fliers, the salesmen, the politicians, the sales people, the nurses, the police, market sellers, international and national students, etc. You basically can expose them to normal levels of the virus so that they get an immune response and no longer can get it later on.
 As a reward you can offer them an immunity passport with which they could travel.
 During this “quick spread” period, you would want these high-contact people to of course stay away from the truly vulnerable and preferably mainly mingle with other high-contact people.